 And yet, the evening concluded with a standing ovation.

 Why?
-Why did mentors, benefactors, peers, and leaders say nothing?
-Why does the dance world so often equate suffering with significance, intensity with insight?
-Why does branding and personal mythology silence critical thinking?
+Why was the reaction of mentors, benefactors, peers, and leaders silent?
+Why does the dance world so often equate physical extremes with significance, intensity with insight?
+Why do branding and personal mythology quell critical thinking?

-This was not a meditation on the human condition so much as a prolonged demand for attention: Feel what I feel.
-Know my pain.
-Redemption, healing, and release—so essential to Jonas’s own survival story—were conspicuously absent.
-What remained was trauma without transcendence.
+This was not a meditation on the human condition so much as a prolonged demand for attention: feel what I feel; know my pain.
+Redemption, healing, and release — so essential to Jonas’ own survival story— were conspicuously absent.
+What remained was upheaval without transcendence.

 The concern is not that Jacob Jonas lacks talent—he clearly possesses it.
-The concern is whether this fixation on suffering becomes a cul-de-sac rather than a passage forward.
+The concern is whether this fixation becomes a cul-de-sac rather than a passage forward.
 Impact alone is not meaning.
-Abuse is not depth.
+Intensity without transformation is not depth.
 And applause does not confer truth.

 In this case, the emperor—celebrated, applauded, unquestioned—stands exposed.